gajjararyan/MLSA-workshop-1/Attendee_Feedback_&_Learnings.md

    **Feedback & Learnings** :- Enjoyed Workshop and grab some learnings in Git, GitHub, and GitHub.dev with Aryan  Gajjar!
 I Think we Need More workshops please!
 Thanks for the "GitHub Explorer Excellent Job...."

 7. **Name** :- Aum Patel  <br>
-   **Feedback & Learnings** :-This is great experience thanks a lot . in this event i learing new , which i dont know.  i hope you arrange this kind events.
+   **Feedback & Learnings** :-This is great experience thanks a lot , In this event i learing new topics which i dont know.  i hope you arrange this kind events.

 7. **Name** :- Meshwa devanshi  <br>
    **Feedback & Learnings** :- Enjoyed Workshop and grab some learnings in Git, GitHub, and GitHub.dev with Aryan!
 More workshops please!
 Thanks for the "GitHub Explorer: Meshwadevanshi's Workshop Wonderland!" 🚀 🙌